25prabhu10/notes/docs/Languages/C-Sharp/C-Sharp.md

 using System.Threading;

 // Simple threading scenario:  Start a static method running
-// on a second thread.
+// on a second thread
 public class ThreadExample {
-    // The ThreadProc method is called when the thread starts.
+    // The ThreadProc method is called when the thread starts
     // It loops ten times, writing to the console and yielding
-    // the rest of its time slice each time, and then ends. public static void ThreadProc() {
+    // the rest of its time slice each time, and then ends public static void ThreadProc() {
         for (int i = 0; i < 10; i++) {
             Console.WriteLine("ThreadProc: {0}", i);
-            // Yield the rest of the time slice.
+            // Yield the rest of the time slice Thread.Sleep(0);
-            Thread.Sleep(0);
         }
     }